dr-matt-smith/php-symfony3-book/00_content/part01/chapter01.md

 It's a PHP 'framework' that does loads for you, if you're writing a secure, database-drive web application.

-## How to I need on my computer to get started?
+## What to I need on my computer to get started?

 I recommend you install the following: